alebianco/abcore/CONTRIBUTING.md

-# Contributing to Macrobot
+# Contributing to ABCore

-♥ [ADCore](https://github.com/alebianco/abcore) and want to get involved?
+♥ [ABCore](https://github.com/alebianco/abcore) and want to get involved?
 Thanks!
 There are plenty of ways you can help!